h3sun/h3sun.github.io/content/post/2024-11-25-shanghai-trip/index.md

 # Day 4

-Met with my manager, Met with the new manager, Went to Visa Appointment, got approved right away.
+Met with my manager, Met with the new manager.

+Went to Visa Appointment, got approved right away.

+Went back my city, Nanjing.